pnp/sp-dev-fx-webparts/samples/react-slide-swiper/README.md

 ## SharePoint info

-When using the webpart in SharePoint, either in the SharePoint Workbench or deployed, the webpart reads by default from a List called "Swiper Content" with fields Title, ImageUrl, Description of type Single line of text.
+When using the web part in SharePoint, either in the SharePoint Workbench or deployed, the web part reads by default from a List called "Swiper Content" with fields Title, ImageUrl, Description of type Single line of text.
 The list has to be created manually.

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-slide-swiper" />